 Using Handshaking to Ensure Valid Data in a Clock-Driven Loop—When you integrate code into Clock-Driven Logic, use a handshaking protocol to ensure valid data transfers to and from code that requires more than one clock cycle to return valid data.

 Search within the programming environment to access the following lessons: Deploying an Application on an FPGA

 Testing and adjusting your system components before integrating into your system saves you time and effort when you test your entire system.

 Component testing allows you to ensure that each component, or complex portion of code that relies on the timing of the system, works as you expect and reduces the amount of troubleshooting your application requires at the system level.
 System testing helps you identify any necessary adjustments you need to make to ensure your system runs properly.

 The following resources provide information to help you test your system and its components.

 Strategies for Testing FPGA Applications—Use these strategies to identify and test your system and its components.

-Optimized FPGA VIs and Resource Utilization on the FPGA—After you create an optimized FPGA VI, estimate the FPGA resources that the algorithm requires using resource estimation tools that LabVIEW provides.
+Optimized FPGA VIs and Resource Utilization on the FPGA—After you create an optimized FPGA VI, estimate the FPGA resources that the algorithm requires using the resource estimation tools.
 Estimating resources helps you determine whether your optimized FPGA VI will run successfully on the FPGA.